boldbi/boldbi-terraform-scripts/aws-ecs/README.md

 ![Secret Variable](./images/secret-variable.png)

-- If you need to change any infrastructure or application-level settings, refer to the `variable.tfvar` file.
+- If you need to change any infrastructure or application-level settings, refer to the `terraform.tfvars` file.

 - If you do not set the secrets in either location, Terraform will prompt you for the values during execution.